Skip to Main Content

 Let's say you found this article:

-And you read it and it is just great for your research.
-The next thing to do is look at the list of references and follow-up on any that look relevant.
-This is a great way to build your bibliography, to find like materials.
-Reference lists usually include journal articles, books, chapters in books, proceedings, reports..
-And sometimes there are links to the fulltext!
+You read it and find it is perfect for your research.
+You should then look at the list of references and follow-up on any that look relevant.
+This is a great way to build your bibliography.
+Reference lists usually include journal articles, books, chapters in books, proceedings, reports, etc. If there are links to the full-text, like a DOI link, click it and read the next article.

 If there are no links to the fulltext:

 For Articles - There are a couple of ways to determine if we own the article and in what format.
-It can be tricky to find the article sometimes, please email Judy, Jodi or Isabella if you are not finding what you need.
+It can be tricky to find the article sometimes, please email the librarian if you are not finding what you need.

 1. Use Google Scholar: either use as a database or make sure you have set library links to University of Maryland - Find@ UMD